 Insurance companies do not like to pay much on injury claims.
 The insurer will look for ways to offer you less.
 They will often offer a lowball amount upfront.
 If you accept the first offer, you’ll lose any chance to recover more.

-Before communicating with the insurer, talk to a bicycle accident lawyer.
+Before communicating with insurance companies, talk to a bicycle accident lawyer.
 Your lawyer can help protect your rights.
 They will know how to fight for the full compensation you deserve.

-Talk to a Bicycle Accident Lawyer for Free Today
+Talk to an Atlanta Bicycle Accident Lawyer for Free Today

-After a bicycle accident, contact John Foy & Associates.
+After a bicycle accident, contact John Foy & Associates for the aggressive legal representation you need.
 We have over 20 years of experience, and we’re not afraid to stand up to the insurance companies.

-Our attorneys do not charge a fee unless we win you money.
+A personal injury attorney at our firm will not charge a fee unless they win you money, as we work on a contingency fee basis.
 Plus, the consultation is 100% FREE.
-To schedule your FREE consultation today, call (404) 400-4000, or contact us online.
+To schedule your FREE consultation today, call us or contact us online.